-PSI/Cameroon (ACMS) is an affiliate and platform of Population Services International, with programs in malaria, reproductive health, child survival, safe water, diarrhea, and HIV prevention and treatment.
-PSI/Cameroon promotes health products, services and healthy behaviors that enable low-income and vulnerable people to lead healthier lives.
-Products and services are sold at subsidized prices rather than given away in order to motivate the involvement of the private commercial sector.
+Association Camerounaise pour le Marketing Social (ACMS) is a network member of Population Services International, with programs in malaria, reproductive health, child survival, water sanitation, diarrheal and HIV prevention and treatment.
+ACMS promotes health products, services and healthy behaviors that enable low-income and vulnerable people to lead healthier lives.
+Products and services are distributed at subsidized prices rather than given away, to encourage private sector investments.

 PSI/Cameroon (ACMS) estimates that in 2015, its products and services helped avert 473,152 DALYs, including, by health area: